LPBeaulieu/Book-Generator-PrintABook/README.md

 ![5-General Setup for Cover Assembly](https://github.com/LPBeaulieu/Book-Generator-PrintABook/blob/main/Github%20Page%20Images/1-Applying%20cover%20general%20setup.jpg)<hr>
 <b>Figure 17.</b> The image above shows the tools needed to add the cover to your book.
-Use scissors or other more precise cutting tools to remove the excess cardstock, while leaving the white trim, as shown on the image.
-There is an extra 1/64 inch (or 0.5 mm) of white space where you need to cut along the background, so you don't need to cut too close to the background on the scap cardstock.
+Use scissors or other more precise cutting tools to remove the excess cardstock, while leaving the white trim, as shown in the image.
+There is an extra 1/64 inch (or 0.5 mm) of white space where you need to cut along the background, so you don't need to cut too close to the background on the leftover cardstock.
 A pencil will be used later to figure out where to fold the second crease of the spine.
 A bone cutter tool may be useful when folding, but is not strictly necessary.
 A flat-tip paintbrush will help you apply the PVA glue more precisely.
 <br><br><br>

 ![6-First Fold](https://github.com/LPBeaulieu/Book-Generator-PrintABook/blob/main/Github%20Page%20Images/2-First%20fold.jpg)<hr>
-<b>Figure 18.</b> Line up the edges of the cardstock paper such that the edge of the spine dark rectangle is barely visible and carefully crease the paper, using a bone folder tool if you have one.
+<b>Figure 18.</b> Line up the edges of the cardstock paper, such that the edge of the spine's dark rectangle is barely visible and carefully crease the paper, using a bone folder tool if you have one.
 Be vigilant when folding covers printed with laser toner, which tends to flake off when rubbed.
 If possible, try to fold right before the edge to avoid scraping the toner, as shown in the next image.
-Furthermore, I recommend using inkjet printers to print the spines of books with more than 200 pages (using 20 lb 8 1/2" x 11" copy paper), as thicker books will result in the toner on the spine to crack when being opened, thus reducing the legibility of the spine text.
-When printing book covers with inkjet printers, you would need to apply a sealer to make the cover waterproof to increase its durability.
+Furthermore, I recommend using inkjet printers to print the spines of books with more than around 200 pages (using 20 lb 8 1/2" x 11" copy paper), as thicker books will result in the toner on the spine to crack when being opened, thus reducing the legibility of the spine text.
+When printing book covers with inkjet printers, you would need to apply a sealer to make the cover waterproof and increase its durability.
 <br><br><br>

 ![7-First Fold Result](https://github.com/LPBeaulieu/Book-Generator-PrintABook/blob/main/Github%20Page%20Images/3-First%20fold%20result.jpg)<hr>
-<b>Figure 19.</b> Here's an illustration of the results after the first fold.
+<b>Figure 19.</b> Here are the results for the first fold.
 Note that the fold is right before the edge of the spine dark rectangle.
 <br><br><br>